mpalettan/FractalGeneration/README.md

 # Fractal Generation
 Example of using Shiny - Generation of fractals

-This is a Coursera peer assessed assignment for the course "Developing Data Products" It has two parts:
+This is a Coursera peer assessed assignment for the course "Developing Data Products".
+It has two parts:

 1) Create a Shiny application and deploy it on Rstudio's servers.